 In a November 2020 study published in the journal Scientific Reports, researchers looked at what happened to the brain of 18 healthy adults when they ingested flavonoids from cocoa.

 The results showed that after consuming the flavonoid-rich cocoa, the participants’ brain oxygenation responses were stronger and faster than without the flavonoids.
-The researchers believe that the flavonoids specifically increased blood flow to the frontal cortex, an area of the brain that is involved in planning and decision making.
+The researchers believe that they specifically increased blood flow to the frontal cortex, an area of the brain that is involved in planning and decision making.

 Additionally, the participants performed better on cognitive tasks that challenged their brain function when they ingested the flavonoids.
 For example, they were able to correctly solve problems 11% faster than they did without the flavonoids.